Binlix26/smart-brain/README.md

 [Check it out](https://binlix26-smart-brain.herokuapp.com/)<br>
 Your first operation will be slow as Heroku makes it sleep if it is not used.

+Give it a go by using the login down below if you do not want to register an account.
+email: test@gmail.com
+password: test

 ## BackEnd API
 [Smart Brain API](https://github.com/Binlix26/smart-brain-api)